travelingcircusofurbanism/website/posts/elsewhere/whatisurbanplanning/en.md

 # What Is Urban Planning? — The art of shaping cities, and letting them shape us in return.

-This [post](https://medium.com/the-urban-condition/what-is-urban-planning-97b1b9f40efa) was originally published in [The Urban Condition](https://medium.com/the-urban-condition) by Aushaf Widist, who is an aspiring Urbanist, Writer, and Cultural Researcher based in Melbourne, Australia.
+This [post](https://medium.com/the-urban-condition/what-is-urban-planning-97b1b9f40efa) was originally published in [The Urban Condition](https://medium.com/the-urban-condition) by Aushaf Widisto (aka Oswald / Oz), who is an aspiring Urbanist, Writer, and Cultural Researcher based in Melbourne, Australia.
 It's a great introduction for urban planning, whether you're already in the industry or not.

 ---